sylvinho81/Data-Engineering-Code-Challenge/SOLUTION.md

 - [Data Transformation](spark_jobs/data_transformation.py)
 - [Data Export](spark_jobs/data_export.py)

+### QA

+I would another extra layer to run Great Expectations in each Medallion layer to check the Quality of the data.
+I am not expending time now implementing this.

 ### Tests

-I just decided to implement some tests to show how I would do it by using Chispa, that is a requirement in the Challenge and how they would be executed as part of the CI by using Github Actions
+I just decided to implement some tests to show how I would do it by using Pytest and Chispa, that is a requirement in the Challenge and how they would be executed as part of the CI by using Github Actions In the makefile there is a variable COVERAGE_THRESHOLD that let us configure the threshold for the coverage test.
+The idea is to have a high threshold, 90% or similar but since this is a Challenge I will not be expending time on implementing all possible tests.
+I prefer to focus on give some examples and indicate how it will be run the CI through Github actions.

 ## MODULES